Graph selection with GGMselect: Introduction

-In this paper, we propose a new estimation scheme which combines the good properties of these different procedures.
-Actually, the procedures based on the empirical covariance or on $l^1$ regularisation share some nice computational properties and they can handle several hundred of variables $X_{1},\ldots, X_{p}$.
+In this paper, we propose a new estimation scheme which combines the good properties of different procedures.
+On the one hand, the procedures based on the empirical covariance or on $l^1$ regularisation share some nice computational properties and they can handle several hundred of variables $X_{1},\ldots, X_{p}$.
 Nevertheless, the theoretical results assessing their statistical accuracy are either of asymptotic nature or rely on strong assumptions on the covariance \cite{fan_covariance,rothman08}.
 Moreover, their performance heavily depends on one (or several) tuning parameter, which is usually not dimensionless and whose optimal value is unknown.
-On the other hand, the exhaustive search of~\cite{giraud08} has a good statistical accuracy and strong theoretical results have been established, but the computational complexity of the exhaustive search is huge and it cannot be performed when the number $p$ of variables is larger than a few tens.
-Our strategy here is to build a data-driven family of candidates graphs with several fast above-mentioned procedures and then to apply the selection criterion presented in~\cite{giraud08} to select one graph among them.
-The resulting estimation procedure can handle several hundred of variables $X_{1},\ldots,X_{p}$ and presents good statistical properties.
-Actually, the procedure is shown to be consistent in a high-dimensional setting and its risk is controlled by a non-asymptotic oracle-like inequality.
-The assumptions needed to establish these results are weaker than those commonly used in the literature.
-In addition, numerical experiments show a nice behavior on simulated examples.
-The procedure is implemented in the $R$-package {\it GGMselect} available on \url{http://w3.jouy.inra.fr/unites/miaj/public/logiciels/GGMselect/}
+To cope with this issue, many authors propose to apply cross-validation or the BIC criterion.
+However, the BIC criterion often overfits in a high dimensional setting (see \cite{BGH09} and the simulations Section \ref{section_simulations}) and cross-validation offers little theoretical warranty.
+On the other hand, the method proposed by Giraud~\cite{giraud08} has a good statistical accuracy and strong theoretical results have been established, but its computational complexity is huge and it cannot be performed when the number $p$ of variables is larger than a few tens. \\

+Our strategy here is to build a data-driven family of candidate graphs using several fast above-mentioned procedures and then to apply the selection criterion presented in~\cite{giraud08} to select one graph among them.
+We show that this criterion can be used both \begin{itemize} \item[(i)] to choose the tuning parameter(s) of any estimation procedure with no need of any additional knowledge.
+As such, our criterion is an alternative to the BIC criterion and cross-validation. \item[(ii)] and to compare several graphs produced by various estimation procedures, including graphs built from a priori knowledge. \end{itemize}

+Our estimation procedure can handle several hundred of variables $X_{1},\ldots,X_{p}$ and presents good statistical properties.
+It is proved to be consistent in a high-dimensional setting.
+Furthermore, its risk is controlled by a non-asymptotic oracle-like inequality.
+This means that the risk of our estimator is almost as small as if we knew in advance the best graph in the data-driven family.
+A more formalized definition of the oracle property is given in Section \ref{section_oracle}.
+In contrast to other results in the literature~\cite{giraud08,MB06}, this oracle inequality allows to deal with a data-driven collection of graphs.
+In addition, we propose families of candidate graphs which work well in practice as shown on simulated examples.
+Finally, the procedure is implemented in the $R$-package {\it GGMselect} available on the {\it Comprehensive R Archive Network}. \url{http://cran.r-project.org/}